 Genetic Rescue Then and Now: The Florida Panther

 Historically, genetic rescue has been a practice of helping animal populations suffering from low genetic diversity by introducing healthy individuals from unrelated populations.
-One famous success story is of the Florida panther.
+One success story is the Florida panther.
 In 1995, fewer than 30 Florida panthers lived in the wild.
 Due to a severe population bottleneck and inbreeding depression, irregular (or “maladaptive”) physical traits evolved and fertility declined.

 A Florida panther living in Everglades National Park.
 The photo was taken in 2016.
 (USFWS)